Abibubble/ms4-lead-shot-hazard/README.md

 #### Checkout

 * This feature allows the user to:
-  * Checkout as a guest.
+  * Check out as a guest.
   * Safely and securely buy the items in their shopping bag through Stripe.
   * &#128100; The shipping details will be filled from any details given in the user profile.
   * &#128100; The user can select the 'Remember my details' checkbox in the checkout form to save their latest details.
 This is helpful when: